Christian-Rau/EndSteamAlready/README.md

 ### 1. **Best Option**: Download the Latest Release

-To save time and avoid the need for installation, you can simply download the latest pre-built executable from the [Releases](https://github.com/Christian-Rau/EndSteamAlready/releases) page:
+To save time and avoid the need for installation, you can simply download the latest pre-built executable from the [Releases](https://github.com/Christian-Rau/SteamBoot/releases) page:

-1. Go to the [Releases](https://github.com/Christian-Rau/EndSteamAlready/releases) page.
+1. Go to the [Releases](https://github.com/Christian-Rau/SteamBoot/releases) page.
-2. Download the latest release (`EndSteamAlready.exe`).
+2. Download the latest release (`SteamBoot.exe`).
 3. Run the executable directly—no installation needed.
 4. Lock it to taskbar (Optional)